- Happens at the end of March every year.

 How much does it cost?

 There is an entrance fee for the event as well as for concessions and lift rides for slopeside viewing.
+Otherwise, it is free for spectators.

 What else should I know about this event?

 Even spectators face challenges.
 Prime vantage points for viewing the race high on the course are on the same steep slopes that frustrate so many drivers.
 It is difficult to simply stand upright along some sections of the course.
 The town is busier than ever with visitors and competitors.
 Brrraaaapppp is the sound ringing in your ears for days after.
+Find more information on the Snow Devils website.